domRiddle/ASF/Docker.md

 And that's it, now your ASF docker container will use shared directory with your local machine in read-write mode, which is everything you need for configuring ASF.

 Of course, this is just one specific way to achieve what we want, nothing is stopping you from e.g. creating your own `Dockerfile` that will copy your config files into `/app/config` directory inside ASF docker container.
+We're only covering basic usage in this guide.

 ---